Google BigQuery

 BigQuery ML

-Enables data scientists and analysts to build and run machine learning models directly in BigQuery using SQL
+Enables data scientists and analysts to build and deploy machine learning models directly using SQL within BigQuery

 BigQuery Omni